plfa/plfa.github.io/courses/TSPL/2024/tspl.md

 where N is the number of the assignment. -->

-## Project
+## Essay

-The optional project is to take a research paper and formalise all or part of it in Agda.
-In the past, some students have submitted superb optional projects that contributed to ongoing research.
+The essay is to take a research paper and formalise all or part of it in Agda.
+In the past, some students have submitted superb essays that contributed to ongoing research.
-Talk to me about what you would like to submit.
+Talk to Prof Wadler about what you would like to submit.

 <!--
 ## Mock exam